Mojisola-Akinseye/Supplier-Chain-Performance/README.md

 # Descriptive Analysis
 ## Let’s first draw some visuals to help us deep dive into the data

-- Now, what are the key performance indicators?
+When it comes to analyzing supplier data, Key Performance Indicators (KPIs) are crucial for assessing supplier performance.
+So, what specific KPIs should we focus on in this analysis?

 ![KPI](https://github.com/user-attachments/assets/5f01897d-c92f-4fb5-ad6f-0fc055b81bda)

-In 2018 and 2019, Enterprise Manufacturers Limited recorded a total approximate value of 2.60 billion units and 215,800 hours in defects and downtime hours respectively.
-Due to the impact of downtime hours, approximately $2.16 million is incurred in cost, assuming for every one hour of downtime, $10 is lost.
+Enterprise Manufacturers Limited faced significant operational challenges in 2018 and 2019, recording approximately 2.60 billion defective units and 215,800 hours of downtime.
+The impact of these issues resulted in substantial losses, with an estimated cost of $2.16 million for downtime alone, equating to a loss of $10 for every hour of operational downtime.

+The data strongly suggests that tackling both defects and downtime could lead to significant cost savings and an overall improvement in efficiency.
+By reducing downtime and defect rates, Enterprise Manufacturers Limited has the potential to optimize production and recoup lost revenue.

+Recommendation: It's essential to prioritize strategies aimed at reducing downtime through enhanced equipment maintenance and process optimization, while also concentrating on quality control to lower defect rates.

 - Now let’s see the poor_performing vendors and plants with the highest quantity of defective materials and the most downtime.
 Which vendors and plants are causing the greatest defect quantity and the greatest downtime?